If you're running a PC with Symantec's pcAnywhere, beware. New security risks have been raised that could affect hundreds of thousands of users.

 The stolen source code was for Norton Antivirus Corporate Edition, Norton Internet Security, Norton Utilities, Norton GoBack and pcAnywhere.

-But an unsigned posting last week to the Web site of security training company InfoSec Institute, claiming to be from a security researcher, said the source code for the current pcAnywhere is essentially the same code that had been posted, with only minor changes to keep the software compatible with newer versions of Microsoft Windows.
+But an unsigned posting last week to the Web site of security training company InfoSec Institute, claiming to be from a security researcher, said the source code for the current pcAnywhere is essentially the same code that had been posted, with only minor changes to keep the software compatible with newer versions of Windows.

 Posted: 2012-02-22 @ 9:03pm PT